HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     A dialogue box appears that shows the list of collections.
 You can search for a specific collection or you can also navigate inside a collection if a subcollection is present.

-3. (Optional) Check the **Add new keywords to existing** box if you want newly generated keywords to be added to existing keywords.
-This is available only when Plugin is enabled.

-4. Navigate to the collection where you want to copy the asset to and click **Copy**.
+3. Navigate to the collection where you want to copy the asset to and click **Paste here**.

     If you copied an asset to the same collection, a dialogue box to rename the asset appears.

-5. Click **View Location** to navigate inside the collection.
+4. Click **View Location** to navigate inside the collection.

 ## Moving a media asset